Logo

 Nancy Pelosi said Iraq was the major issue facing the 110th Congress while incorporating some Democratic Party beliefs:.

-Nancy Pelosi was not a member of any House committees, keeping with Speaker tradition.
+Nancy Pelosi was not a member of any House committees, in keeping with tradition.

 Nancy Pelosi strongly opposed the plan, saying there was no crisis, and as minority leader she imposed intense party discipline on her caucus, leading them to near-unanimous opposition to the proposal, which was defeated.